ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ20: If used, specify the format and content of 'group\_policies' and its entries.
 Specify the policies default values (see {{gid-post}}).

-* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).
+* REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}} and {{kdc-pub-key-get}}).
+If external signature verifiers are supported, specify how those provide a nonce to the KDC to be used for computing the PoP evidence (see {{kdc-pub-key-get}}).

 * REQ22: Specify the communication protocol that the members of the group must use (e.g., CoAP for group communication).